Branding 201: When should you invest money in your brand image?

 Your first year in business can be a huge learning curve.

 Learning what you enjoy doing, who you enjoy working with, what you really really hate, and vice versa.

 Your focus can narrow or change rapidly and dramatically.
 And that’s okay!
 It means you’re trying things and growing.
 But it does make creating a consistent brand image tough.

-Before you invest a lot of money (more than just a few hundred dollars here and there) in your branding you want to be able to show you have a viable business idea, a decent understanding of the value you bring to the table, and a good idea who your ideal client is.
+Before you invest too much money in your branding you want to be able to show you have a viable business idea, a decent understanding of the value you bring to the table, and a good idea who your ideal client is.

-This doesn’t have to mean you’re turning six figures, not at all.
+This doesn’t have to mean you’re turning six figures before you start branding, not at all.
 Just that people are picking up what you’re putting down (and paying you for it!).

 It also doesn’t mean don’t go get a logo and website in your first year of business by the way.
 You should definitely have those things.
-It just means it’s totally okay if they feel cobbled together and you know you can do better.
-It’s more than okay, it’s normal and recommended.
+It just means it’s totally okay if these are just the basics, for now.

 Your business needs time to settle into what it really is before you can effectively brand it.

 As with most rules though, there are exceptions, such as: